agda/agda-pkg/README.md

     $ apkg install
 ```

-The command above will make a copy of the library that will keep it in
-the package directory, thus any change in your local copy is not taken
-into account by Agda.
-You must install the library again.
-Nevertheless,
-if you are working on a library the following option could be what you're
-looking for.
+Installing a library creates a copy for agda in the directory assigned

-If you want to install a library in which you are working on, we
+by agda-pkg.
+If you want your current directory to be taken into
-should use `--editable` flag, as fallows.
+account for any changes use the `--editable` option.  as shown below.

 ```
     $ apkg install --editable .